The Art of the Follow Up

 Follow Up Letter

 Because a letter will take a bit to arrive, they are best saved for following up down the line.
-Sometimes developing a working relationship takes time, and that’s when a letter follow-up works best.
-A follow-up by mail can also be a great way to keep those you’ve met up to date with what new projects you are working on.
+Sometimes developing a working relationship takes time, and that’s when a letter follow up works best.
+A follow up by mail can also be a great way to keep those you’ve met up to date with what new projects you are working on.

-Follow Up Gestures
+Follow Up Gifts

 Follow Up Do’s